Snackels/WRO_Future-Engineer_Sunflower/README.md

 - ## **Controller** :POP-32 , a 32bit controller
 <image src = "https://github.com/LEST0808/POP32ph/blob/main/POP32%20(1).png?raw=true" width = "400">

-This controller is 32bit which makes the reaction time faster, more accurate, better multitasking, etc.

 ### Specification
 - Microcontroller: Uses a 32-bit STM32F103CBT6 microcontroller with 128KB of flash memory for new programs, which can be programmed up to 10,000 times.
 It has 20KB of RAM.